Pre-Book/docs/docs/setup/README.md

 - :material-lightning-bolt: [Rufus](https://rufus.ie "Bootable USB creator for Windows") or [Ventoy](https://www.ventoy.net "Multiple ISOs on one USB stick!")
 - :material-download: Our preset

-!!! danger "This section is not finished!"

-    Please wait until we finish building it.

 ## :material-clipboard-pulse: Preparing your system